archer-jordan/arrowv2/README.md

 - antd react components
 - antd Row and Col components, which are similar to bootstrap but use 24 columns instead of bootstrap's 12.
 - strategies for overwriting antd styles (see below)

-## Console Errors

-- As of 8/4/2019 we have some console errors about react life cycle methods within two packages: (1) antd and (2) react-document title.
-Unfortunately, we just have to wait for some updates from these third party packages: https://github.com/gaearon/react-document-title/issues/62 and wait for v4 of antd.
-This shouldn't be an issue with the functionality, just an annoyance in the console.logs in development mode.

 ## Overwriting antd styles